ryanwelcher/advanced-query-loop/readme.md

 ### Extending AQL

 Since version 1.5, AQL is now completely extendable.
 Using the SlotFills and filter outlined below, you can add any custom control you may need!
+The code below can be seen in my [advanced-query-loop-extension plugin here](https://github.com/ryanwelcher/advanced-query-loop-extension)

 #### SlotFills